 Many people will know Brighton as the seaside capital of East Sussex, offering a bright and vibrant tourist scene, while actually offering plenty of great pet friendly strolls and attractions in the local area.
 Dog walking in Brighton is very easy to come by, but you will always need to make sure you are permitted to walk your pets on protected beach areas during specific seasons.

 What’s also really worth doing is checking out the local drinking spots.
-There are plenty of dog friendly pubs in Brighton, Hove and elsewhere.
+There are lots of dog friendly pubs in Brighton, Hove and elsewhere.
 Make a point to take a look through our list of the best dog pubs in the area and plan routes around them.
 The pubs, restaurants and bars down in Brighton and East Sussex really do have their own flavour and flair.

 The best dog walks Brighton has to offer are really spectacular – but as you can see from our list, some of the real winning walks are available in the wider reaches, heading across to Eastbourne and Hastings.
-In some cases, you may need to travel into the Kent border to access some of the best walkies in the south-east.
+In some cases, you may need to travel into the Kent border to access some of the best dog walk routes in the south-east.

 In any case – start your dog holiday or walking days out now with our help – work your way down this list and then view excellent Brighton dog friendly cottages.